gravity-ui/uikit/src/components/Alert/README.md

 ### Align

-This property determines how the content inside the Alert component is vertically aligned
+Determines how content inside the Alert component is vertically aligned.

 `baseline` - align used by default.

-`center` - the content is vertically centered within the Alert component, useful if for some reason your actions take more space than text or needed icon to be in the middle of the card.
+`center` - content is vertically centered within the Alert component.
+Useful if actions take up more space than text, or if the icon must be in the middle of the card.

 <!--LANDING_BLOCK
 <ExampleBlock